 The undertaking's name and legal form is Athora Belgium SA and its supervisory authority responsible for its financial supervision is the National Bank of Belgium (NBB).
-Within Athora Group, Athora Belgium depends on Athora Europe Holding Ltd (Ireland based).
-This latest depends on Athora Europe Holding Ltd (Bermuda based) and depend on Athora Holding Ltd (Bermuda based), which supervisory authority is the Bermuda Monetary Authority1.
+Within Athora Group, Athora Belgium immediate parent company is Athora Europe Holding Ltd (Ireland based), and the latter immediate parent company is Athora based), whose supervisory authority is the Bermuda Monetary Authority1.